Azure/azure-sdk/docs/java/introduction.md

 Service methods are the methods on the client that invoke operations on the service.

-{% include requirement/MUST id="java-service-client-method-naming" %} use standard JavaBean naming prefixes for all methods that are not service methods.

 {% include requirement/MUSTNOT id="java-async-suffix" %} use the suffix `Async` in methods that do operations asynchronously.
 Let the fact the user has an instance of an 'async client' provide this context.

 {% include requirement/MUST id="java-service-client-verbs" %} prefer the use of the following terms for CRUD operations: